Want to find out more about The Profit Shortcut to see if it's a scam or a legit way to make money online?

 4. The Sales Pitch Is Deliberately Deceiving

-They try and feed you with so much misinformation in the sales video.
-They tell you things like The Profit Shortcut has been featured in The Wall Street Journal and CNBC when that’s just not true.
+They feed you so much misinformation in the sales video.
+They tell you things like The Profit Shortcut has been featured in The Wall Street Journal and CNBC bit it's just not true.

 Keysha also tries creating a false sense of scarcity by saying she “can't let everyone in” but “lucky for you, you're getting in on the ground floor.”